-Huff believed that the Baltimore County Public Schools System had already decided to build a new elementary school in Mays Chapel—without keeping him in the loop.
+Huff believed that the Baltimore County Public Schools System had already decided to build —without keeping him in the loop.
 (See attached PDF.)

 A school system spokesman, however, said that he could not confirm that was the case and that an official location for a new elementary school has not been finalized.

 In an interview with Patch, Huff said fellow councilmembers and attended the lunch meeting on Feb.
 10.